How to Overcome Fear of Public Speaking

 If only there was a “fear of public speaking medication” that you dissolved on your tongue seven minutes before you took the stage, and then presto change-o, your stress level reduced and your charisma amped up!
 While there is no magic pill, there are things you can do to overcome your fear.

 I’ve written a blog post called 6 Tips to Tame the Speech Anxiety Monster, which you may find helpful.
-There are many other good resources out there (like this one, this one, and this one from the Mayo Clinic, as well as this site that shows infographics depicting “fear of public speaking facts” and this example of a “fear of public speaking essay”).
+There are many other good resources out there (like this one, and this one from the Mayo Clinic, as well as this site that shows infographics depicting “fear of public speaking facts” and this example of a “fear of public speaking essay”).

 One thing I know for sure about how to overcome fear of public speaking is this: You have to think like a professional actor and prepare thyself (which is the Principle #3 of my 5 Principles of Transformational Presence.).